chukwumaokere/PogU-JS-Lessons/LESSONS.md

 IF YOU CANNOT FIGURE OUT HOW TO DEDUCT AND ADD VALUES TO A COMPONENT PLEASE DONT WORRY ABOUT IT. https://cdn.discordapp.com/attachments/546208188123447296/762900241770479616/unknown.png Placeholder image: https://www.flaticon.com/svg/static/icons/svg/1377/1377194.svg

+Then follow some of this: https://dev.to/codeartistryio/5-react-projects-you-need-in-your-portfolio-1c3b Then Employee card app with axios
+Then reddit client

+Then custom personal app